BITBONDS (BITBONDS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BITBONDS Historical Price

-According to the latest data gathered on BITBONDS live price page, the current price of BITBONDS is 0.00005582USD.
-The circulating supply of BITBONDS(BITBONDS) is 996.94M BITBONDS , giving it a market capitalization of $55.40K.
+According to the latest data gathered on BITBONDS live price page, the current price of BITBONDS is 0USD.
+The circulating supply of BITBONDS(BITBONDS) is 996.94M BITBONDS , giving it a market capitalization of $55.52K.

 - 30 Days0.00%$ --$ 0.000206$ 0.000046